 7 Moons large enough to be spheres, the largest Moon is Titan.
 Saturn

 takes 29 and half years to complete a circuit of the Zodiac.

-a path across Libra.
+to enter Scorpio.
 The maximum magnitude of Saturn is -0.3.

 has a frozen hydrogen and helium centre, with an outer atmosphere